 Statistically, Covid21 has taken a great toll on the American church.
 The Pastor who came to visit me is one of many that I seem to have become a sounding board within the ministry I am involved with.
 I guess I am a safe haven for honest conversations.
 Out of dozens I have spoken to, many have been hit with their own churches’ sad state.
 The distancing shut down or move to Zoom church has caused 40-70% of many churches’ regulars to disappear.
 Stats from barna back up these numbers in this article.
-Many have lost interest and, in some cases, let their faith slip away into the madness of the world; they have this disease that is hard to self-evaluate and notice.
-It’s called a hardened heart.
+Many have lost interest and, in some cases, let their faith slip away into the madness of the world.
+They have this disease that is hard to self-evaluate and notice.
+It is called a hardened heart.

-In the larger quote earlier where I mention it rains on everyone, the context of that verse is in relationship to our hearts towards ALL people.
+In the large quote earlier where I mention it rains on everyone, the context of that verse is in relationship to our hearts towards ALL people.
 The political wars have caused too many Christians to harden their hearts towards people, but deep down it is towards The Holy God and His high standard.
 The full context of the verse is from Matthew 5:43-38 (NLT) “You have heard the law that says, ‘Love your neighbor’ and hate your enemy.
 But I say, love your enemies!
 Pray for those who persecute you!
 In that way, you will be acting as true children of your Father in heaven.
 For he gives his sunlight to both the evil and the good, and he sends rain on the just and the unjust alike.
 If you love only those who love you, what reward is there for that?
 Even corrupt tax collectors do that much.
 If you are kind only to your friends, how are you different from anyone else?
 Even pagans do that.
 But you are to be perfect, even as your Father in heaven is perfect.”

 “God sent his Son into the world not to judge the world, but to save the world through him.
 There is no judgment against anyone who believes in him.
 But anyone who does not believe in Him has already been judged for not believing in God’s one and only Son.
 And the judgment is based on this fact: God’s light came into the world, but people loved the darkness more than the light, for their actions were evil.
 All who do evil hate the light and refuse to go near it for fear their sins will be exposed.
 But those who do what is right come to the light so others can see that they are doing what God wants.”

-Later on, in John Jesus described what happens to the overly religious and the overly political that have been so distracted by politics that they don’t see that God is taking action, they/we can become ‘most of the people’: “But despite all the miraculous signs Jesus had done, most of the people still did not believe in him.
+Later on in John, Jesus described what happens to the overly religious and the overly political that become so distracted by politics that they don’t see that God is taking action, they/we can become ‘most of the people’: “But despite all the miraculous signs Jesus had done, most of the people still did not believe in him.
 This is exactly what Isaiah the prophet had predicted: “ Lord, who has believed our message?
 To whom has the Lord revealed his powerful arm?”
 But the people couldn’t believe, for as Isaiah also said, “The Lord has blinded their eyes and hardened their hearts— so that their eyes cannot see, and their hearts cannot understand, and they cannot turn to me and have me heal them.”
 Isaiah was referring to Jesus when he said this, because he saw the future and spoke of the Messiah’s glory.
 Many people did believe in him, however, including some of the Jewish leaders.
 But they wouldn’t admit it for fear that the Pharisees would expel them from the synagogue.
 For they loved human praise more than the praise of God.

 I have come as a light to shine in this dark world, so that all who put their trust in me will no longer remain in the dark.
 I will not judge those who hear me but don’t obey me, for I have come to save the world and not to judge it.
 But all who reject me and my message will be judged on the day of judgment by the truth I have spoken.”
 John 12:37-43, 46-48 NLT

 I believe God is taking action to correct an overly powerful and pious government, and those who follow the warped belief system ‘they’ advocate.
 What many have missed is the corruption is on both sides, and few recognize it.
 MEANWHILE, God is taking action by also revealing hearts.
 Some people misinterpret the words ‘The Lord has … hardened their hearts’ as if God has cast some spell on people.
 No, when hearts are hardened, it is because God has begun to take action when all else has failed to cause people to turn from their ways, to reveal that He has the ultimate power.
 People who have had a habit of acting as if God does not exist their whole lives do not need a spell cast on them to give them a hard heart; it just happens as time, even short amounts, blows past the memory of what God has already done.
-If Christians are not careful, they can be part of collateral damage and create within – their own hardened hearts.
+If Christians are not careful, they can be part of the collateral damage and create within – their own hardened heart.
 Say what?